swgillespie/ParserGenerator/README.md

 ParserGenerator
 ===============

-This repository is the code written by Sean Gillespie, Kristina Flahrety, David Bernal, and Stephanie Yawn for the CS 3240 Project for Georgia Tech
+This repository is the code written by Sean Gillespie, Kristina Flaherty, David Bernal, and Stephanie Yawn for the CS 3240 Project for Georgia Tech